apache/cassandra-java-driver/changelog/README.md

 ### 3.0.0-beta1 (in progress)

- - [improvement] JAVA-958: Make TableOrView.Order visible.
+- [improvement] Make TableOrView.Order visible (JAVA-958)
- - [improvement] JAVA-968: Update metrics to the latest version.
+- [improvement] Update metrics to the latest version (JAVA-968)
+- [improvement] Improve error handling for when a non-type 1 UUID is given to bind() on a timeuuid column (JAVA-965)

 ### 3.0.0-alpha4